dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

     ## 1       05/21/2013 19:10:24      01/26/2018 16:16:06

-The distribution of number of issues created by month and the cumulative mean (red line) are presented in the barplot below.
+The distribution of number of issues created by month and the cumulative summaries are presented in the barplot below.

 <img src="project_05_files/figure-markdown_github-ascii_identifiers/Distribution of Number of Issues Created per Month-1.png" width="672" />